Anton718/full-stack-personal-adds-website/README.md

 # full-stack-personal-adds-website

-This is a personal ads website and a small social network built with the use of express.js, postgreSQL, javascript web-token authentication.
+This is a small social network built with Express.js, Javascript, PostgreSQL, Javascript Web-token authentication.

-Users can login or create accounts and post , delete their posts, send private messages, update bio in their accounts.
+It has login/register option, private messages from user to user, viewing user's account info, writing posts, deleting posts, leaving replies to posts.